 All industry/government submissions will be reviewed by the program committee.
 Authors of accepted presentations should then provide the final content by the camera-ready deadline; “permission to publish” form will need to be signed by the authors or their organizations.
 Authors also have the option to choose if the published material should be archived in the INFORMIT digital library, which is accessible for free by members of Engineers Australia, and at a fee by others.
 One author from each accepted submission is required to register as a delegate and present at the conference.

 All submissions must be written in English.
-Papers must use the ACM SIG Proceedings format and must not exceed 6 pages in length.
+Papers must use the IEEE format (CPS 8.5×11 inch two-column format) and must not exceed 6 pages in length.
 Extended abstracts are submitted as an unformatted text or PDF file.
 All materials are to be submitted electronically via the Industry/Government track submission system: https://easychair.org/conferences/?conf=aswec2018

 - Paper Submission: